 In the beginning, when someone would say something negative, I would sometimes stew on that for days.
 That single degrading comment could make me forget all of the positive feedback I had received.

 Then I realized something.

-I let the handful of negative people that I encountered interfere with my ability to stay positive for the 99% of people in our community who were there to grow.
+I was letting a handful of negative people interfere with my ability to stay positive for the 99% of people in our community who were there to grow.
 Just like bullies, these people were largely trolls, just out to see if they could provoke a reaction.

 By reacting, I was playing into their game.

 Not only was I playing into their game, but I was also letting them win.

 Today, I don't worry about winning everyone over; I simply hit “block” or “delete” and go on my merry way.
 That negative stuff is not worth my time or energy, and it shouldn't be worth yours either.

 There's a saying that I've come to appreciate more and more as I've gotten older.
 It's “What's the sense of wrestling with a pig?
 You both get muddy, but the pig likes it.”